be-green/be-green.github.io/_posts/2021-01-22-wrds-package.md

 tags: finance, R
 ---

-I recently built a teeny R package for handling data from Wharton Research Data Services' back-end database to make it easier to work with.
+I recently built a teeny R package for handling data from Wharton Research Data Services' back-end database to make it easier to work with (package [here](https://github.com/be-green/wrds)).

 # The problem